chmduquesne/resume.chmd.fr/resume.md

 --------------------

 2019-Now
-:   *Domain Technology Officer IT Marketing for [Flixbus](https://flixbus.com)*
+:   *Domain Technology Officer ("Domain CTO") Marketing for [Flixbus](https://flixbus.com)*
     (Munich, Germany).

-    Overseeing the technology excellence of the Marketing domain: 3 Data Science teams, 2 Analytics teams, 1 Salesforce/PHP team (37 persons across 2 locations) Facilitated re-organizing mobile development.
-    Driving the Post-Mortem culture.
-Leading the re-architecturing of the company stack to better handle GDPR compliance.
+    "CTO" of the Flixbus Marketing Organization: 3 Data Science teams, 2 Analytics teams, 1 Salesforce/PHP team (37 persons across 2 locations).
+Guiding the rearchitecture of the company data to comply by design with GDPR while generating more value.
+Applying years of experience in Data Science, Data Engineering and Software Development to empower the business in making better decisions.

 2019
 :   *Principal Data Engineer for [Flixbus](https://flixbus.com)*
     (Munich, Germany).

     Data Engineering for AB-testing.
-Drove the choice and adoption of a unified tracking tool for web and mobile (cross department project), enabling real-time analytics use-cases, faster page loads, unified metrics and a 6-digit cost reduction for the company.
-Plumbing and integration (AWS, terraform).
+Drove the choice and adoption of a unified tracking tool for web and mobile, enabling real-time analytics use-cases, faster page loads, unified metrics and a 6-digit cost reduction for the company (Snowplow, Kafka, S3, Athena, Snowflake, Datadog).
+Drove the reorganisation of the Mobile development to favor faster delivery, smoother cross-team communication, and foster a mobile-first mindset.

 2013-2019
 :   *Data Scientist for [Amadeus](https://amadeus.com)*